jordesign/wp-church-center/README.md

 3. An example card

 == Changelog ==
+v1.3.2
+- Fix bug with card links

+v1.3.1
+- Checks for compatability with WordPress 5.4

 v1.3
 - FEATURE: You can use a custom slug in the URL instead of "/card/"